 8. Social Network before you go

 If you’re organised, there’s a load of social networking websites out there, dedicated to making travel buddies, like Couchsurfing for example.
 There are also loads of Facebook groups dedicated to different countries and regions.
-Join our own Facebook group, The Backpacker Network – and get posting!
+Join our own Facebook group, The South East Asia Backpacker Community – and get posting!

-Starting your solo backpacking trip by booking yourself on a group tour is a great way to ensure that you’ll have travel buddies to continue your adventure with!
+Starting your solo backpacking trip by booking yourself on a short group trip or tour is a great way to ensure that you’ll have travel buddies to continue your adventure with!
 From boat trips to trekking adventures and cycle tours, you’re bound to find something that suits you.
-Take a day trip or a longer group adventure!
+Check out some tried and tested activities and adventures in Southeast Asia here!

 10. Treat others how you’d like to be treated!